The Four Different Types of Mortgage Capacity Reports

 Single Mortgage Capacity Report

-The most common report requested is a Single Mortgage Capacity Report and it is designed to show a judge if you can pay a mortgage on your own.
+The most common mortgage capacity report requested is a Single Mortgage Capacity Report.
+This single report is purposed to help demonstrate to a judge whether you would be able to pay a mortgage loan on your own.

 Joint Mortgage Capacity Report

-In some cases of divorce, one partner has already moved on and they may need to provide a mortgage capacity report on a joint basis.
+In some cases of divorce, one partner may have already moved on and may need to provide a mortgage capacity report to assess their joint capacity for securing a mortgage.

-In rare cases, you may be asked to provide a joint mortgage capacity report with your ex-partner.
-This is normally a last resort for a judge as they prefer to agree financial settlements that allow both parties to separate as cleanly as possible.
+In rare instances, a judge may request a joint mortgage capacity report with your ex-partner.
+This will usually be the last resort, as courts prefer financial settlements that allow both parties to separate as cleanly as possible.

-As the name suggests, this is a niche mortgage capacity report where a claimant or respondent to a case is seeking to demonstrate their mortgage capacity under different scenarios.
+A multiple scenario mortgage capacity report is a niche report, where a claimant or respondent to a case is seeking to demonstrate their mortgage raising capacity under different scenarios.

 No Mortgage Capacity Assessment

-Finally, a no mortgage capacity assessment will be created if you are unable to obtain a mortgage.
+A no mortgage capacity assessment is issued when you are unable to obtain a mortgage.

 When Might a Mortgage Capacity Report be Ordered?

-Normally, mortgage capacity reports are part of divorce proceedings.
-However, they can also be used as part of child arrangements proceedings.
-For example, if you have already divorced and are seeking to vary the existing child arrangements order, a court may well want to address the financial implications of varying the order on both parties.
+For example, if you have already divorced and are seeking to change the existing child arrangements order, a court may well want to address the financial implications changing this arrangements would have on both parties.

 Child Arrangements

-Historically this was called a custody proceeding but in recognition that children are not property, modern courts now deal with children in a more flexible way.
-Often preferring to ensure a child has contact with both parents wherever practicable.
+Historically this was called a custody proceeding, but in recognition that children are not property, modern courts now address child arrangement cases in a much more flexible way.
+Now, the preferred court judgment is to ensure a child has contact with both parents wherever practicable.

 Mortgage Deposits

-It is important to note here that in most cases, this will be a secondary piece of evidence and a judge is unlikely to make a ruling exclusively on your financial capability to look after your children.
-The judge will normally use this as a box ticking report to bolster a decision made.
+It is important to note that in most cases, this will be a secondary piece of evidence, and a judge is unlikely to make a ruling exclusively on your financial capability to look after your children.
+Generally, a judge will normally use this additional evidence to support their report and to bolster the decision that is made.

 A court’s primary concern when children are involved is what is in the best interest of the children and your financial standing will often have little bearing unless one party is unable to provide adequate care.